Jaibroo/cse15l-lab-reports/labreport1.md

 ![Image](accnt7.png)

 3. Click on the blue download button and wait for it to appear at the bottom left of your screen, and once it done, click on it again until you see its UI appear on the screen.
-4. Click through until you get to its settings page and which appears as:
+4. Click through until you get to its settings page which appears as:

 ![Image](accnt9.png)